4dahalibut/reach-interview/README.md

 You can also start the app by running the docker image locally, or through deploying the applying service.yaml and deployment.yaml in the k8s directory.

+I also had to edit the asgi-ratelimit library for some reason, manually applying this bugfix - https://github.com/abersheeran/asgi-ratelimit/commit/779644218d685256dc02d78a1091ffacd63986a1